 - Beware of inadvertent confidentiality breaches, such as discussing patients somewhere you can be overheard.

-- Don't share confidential information about patients with your friends or family, either in person or via social networking.
+- Don't share confidential information about patients with your friends or family, either in person or remotely (such as online).